How do I spot a tax scam?

 Tax scam text messages

 HMRC sometimes sends text messages, but will never ask for personal or financial information.
+It also says it will never contact customers who are due a tax refund by text message or by email.

 If you get a text message claiming to be from HMRC offering a ‘tax refund’ in exchange for personal or financial details, don’t reply and never open any links in the message.